crcerror/ES-generic-shutdown/README.md

 So you hopefully will never loose scraped images, favourites and last played ;)

 Comment out lines that you don't need!
 Don't comment out two devices!
 This may cause issues!
-If you use the NESPiCase then comment out the line `NESPiCase 23 24 25` If you use the Mausberry circuit then comment out the line `Mausberry 23 24` If you use the Shim form Pimoroni then comment out the line `OnOffShim 17 4`
+* If you use the NESPiCase then comment out the line `NESPiCase 23 24 25`
+* If you use the Mausberry circuit then comment out the line `Mausberry 23 24`
+* If you use the Shim form Pimoroni then comment out the line `OnOffShim 17 4` The numbers displayed are the BCM pins, you can change them as you like but don't change order and use only one device.

-Use only one device!!!!

 ```
 # NESPiCase with mod by Yahmez